kevinolega/callcentertrainingtips/_posts/2012-09-20-resume-scratch-experience.md

 3. Landline (if any)
 4. Email Address - Please use a professional one.
 5. Physical Address
-6. Work Experience if any - Summer jobs and part time jobs also apply
+6. Work Experience if any - Summer jobs and part-time jobs also apply
 7. Education - College Only but if you need fillers feel free to add high school.
 8. Trainings and Seminars
-9. Extra Curricular Activities
+9. Extra-Curricular Activities
 10. Skills and Interests - I normally don’t include this these days but if you need a filler this works too.
 11. Software - MS, Apple or Google Documents, Spreadsheets and Presentations.
 Photoshop.
 Wordpress or other tools will be useful.
 12. Reference - I don’t include this but if you need a filler this works just fine.

 #### Elements I add to the resume to increase the length.

-I’d like to stick to the one page resume rule but my resume should not be less than 3/4th of the page so I include the following fillers.
+I’d like to stick to the one-page resume rule but my resume should not be less than 3/4th of the page so I include the following fillers.

 1. Software
 2. Trainings and Seminars attended